You want to know what love is. Don’t we all?

-Jawad and Mahdi want to know what love is.
-Don’t we all?
-Time to switch off the dating apps, step out of the nightclub for a night, and get in tune with the rhythms of a thousand year strong tradition of courtly Dari love poetry.
+It’s time to switch off the dating apps, step out of the nightclub and get in tune with the rhythms of a thousand-year strong tradition of courtly Persian love poetry.
 Rest assured: there’s a verse for every condition of the heart, no matter how catastrophic.

-Dorr-e Dari: A Poetic Crash Course in the Language of Love is a new theatre work inspired by the practice of recitals and ‘curtain shows’ that takes place in private homes and tea-houses all through Iran, Afghanistan and other parts of Central Asia.
+Dorr-e Dari: A Poetic Crash Course in the Language of Love is a new theatre work inspired by the practice of recitals and ‘curtain shows’ traditionally experienced in private homes and tea-houses houses all through the Persian-speaking world.
+You are welcomed into our home, where ancient traditions are fused with contemporary performance to create a sumptuous and immersive experience just for you.

 Director Paul Dwyer